BottThePigeon/bott-the-pigeon/README.md

 # Bott The Pigeon

 Monorepo for the Discord Bot "Bott The Pigeon" (Or Scott the Pigeon).
 It is written entirely in Golang, using the [Discord API](https://github.com/bwmarrin/discordgo), and is cloud-native, using the [AWS SDK](https://github.com/aws/aws-sdk-go) wherever possible.
 Currently this is a super simple stack running on an ec2 t2.micro on-demand instance, with IAM access to SSM Parameter Store to get the bot credentials.
 It starts up and shuts down with the instance, and supports full CI/CD using CodePipeline (The very boilerplate-y .yml files will give you an idea).
-Oh - feature-wise, it just spits out a message when you tag it, but obviously that will change.

 ## Usage Info:
  - Just do a `go build` or a `go run main.go`, if you have the AWS access keys (or you use your own and configure similar resources), it'll work.